thoughtbot/gitsh/lib/gitsh/tab_completion/README.md

 The basis of gitsh's tab completion system is a slightly extended Non-deterministic Finite Automaton (NFA).

+Completing variable names doesn't use the NFA, but all other types of completion do.

 ### Finite Automata

 In a typical NFA, the automaton consists of a set of states joined by